euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 The Ethereum Vault Connector (EVC) is a foundational layer designed to facilitate the core functionality required for a lending market.
 It serves as a base building block for various protocols, providing a robust and flexible framework for developers to build upon.
 The EVC primarily mediates between vaults, contracts that implement the [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) interface and contain additional logic for interfacing with other vaults.
 The EVC not only provides a common base ecosystem but also reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors.

 To illustrate the process of vault mediation, let's consider a straightforward example.
-When a user wishes to borrow, they must link their accounts and collateral vaults to the borrowed-from vault via the EVC.
+When users wish to borrow, they must link their accounts and collateral vaults to the borrowed-from vault via the EVC.
 The liability vault, also known as the "controller", is then consulted whenever a user wants to perform an action potentially impacting account's solvency, such as withdrawing collateral.
 The EVC is responsible for calling the controller which determines whether the action is allowed or if it should be blocked to prevent account insolvency.

 In addition to vault mediation, the EVC contains the functionality required to build flexible products, both for EOAs and smart contracts.
 Here are some of the benefits of building on the EVC: